 3) Students are responsible for creating and saving back-up copies of their exams.
 Under no circumstances should a student open a back-up copy of an exam after the exam has been submitted unless requested to do so by Law ITC or Student Records Office personnel.

 4) Students are expected to monitor their University email accounts.
-If there is a problem with a student’s exam, the student will be contacted via his or her University email address.
+If there is a problem with a student’s exam, the student will be contacted via their University email address.

 5) Students who experience computer problems, medical concerns or other issues that affect their ability to perform during an exam should immediately go to the exam administration table on the first floor of Withers-Brown Hall and report the problem.
 As soon as the problem is reported, exam time “stops.”